Mohammad-Nafis-Abdullah/ting-tong-chat/readme.md

 **Authentication :** Firebase authentication
 ## Features

-- A real-time chat application project where a user chats with another user in real-time.
 - Authentication with a Google account.
 - Search existing users in the search box.
 - Send a message to a user increases the number of connections and adds the user to the chat list.